Browse UK SEIS funds investing in early-stage startups.

 SEIS funds can be good for both investors and startups.

 For investors, they offer significant tax benefits, including income tax relief, capital gains tax exemption, loss relief, and inheritance tax relief.
-For startups, they encourage early-stage investment, providing essential capital for growth and innovation.

 This ressource starts with a list of active SEIS funds and continues with an in-depth guide to help you navigate the UK SEIS fund ecosystem.